Battle of Monte Pelado

-The Battle of Monte Pelado (Batalla de Monte Pelado; Battaglia del Monte Pelato) was an early engagement of the Spanish Civil War, which took place on 28 August 1936 in the province of Uesca.
+The Battle of Monte Pelado (Batalla de Monte Pelado; Battaglia del Monte Pelato) was an early engagement of the Spanish Civil War, which took place on 28 August 1936 in the province of Huesca.
 During the battle, roughly 100 Italian anti-fascist volunteers defended Torre Lierta (nicknamed Monte Pelato by the volunteers) from a trained and well-equipped Nationalist force several times its size.
 The Italians held out for four hours against a frontal assault and flanking maneuvers, before counterattacking.
-The anti-fascist victory in the battle opened the way for a further series of Republican offensives in Uesca.
+The anti-fascist victory in the battle opened the way for a further series of Republican offensives in Huesca.

 Background

 Soon after the outbreak of the Spanish Civil War, many Italian anti-fascists went to revolutionary Catalonia to enlist in the anarchist militias.
 On 17 August, an Italian militia column was established by Camillo Berneri of the Italian Syndicalist Union, Carlo Rosselli of Giustizia e Libertà and Mario Angeloni of the Italian Republican Party, with funding from the Italian-American syndicalist Carlo Tresca.
 It was integrated into the Ascaso Column and went to fight on the Aragon front.

-The Column arrived in the village of Bizién, in the province of Uesca, on 21 August.
+The Column arrived in the village of Bizién, in the province of Huesca, on 21 August.
 There they met with Domingo Ascaso, who suggested they take the peak of Torre Lierta, a strategically important hill in the Galocha Plateau, which overlooked the frontlines; situated between the cities of Almudébar and Uesca.
 Angeloni nicknamed it the Monte Pelato (Bald Mountain).
 On 25 August, riflemen led by Giuseppe Bifolchi and a machine-gun detachment led by Angeloni established a military camp on the mountain and immediately dug trenches around it, creating a highly defensible position.